Sensory Assessment Checklist

 The checklist works by viewing the client's behavior and ticking off observed items.
 Additionally, there is space to make notes for specific sensory responses; for example, if a child does not like noisy places, a caregiver may note that this is most experienced in large crowds.

-In your next client visit, review the checklist items for patterns where the child reacts negatively or is more sensory-seeking towards certain inputs.
-Discuss these with the caregiver to gain further insight, and document any symptoms or comments.
+After the assessment, review the checklist items for patterns where the client reacts negatively or is more sensory-seeking towards specific inputs.
+Discuss these with the caregiver to gain further insight and document any symptoms or comments.

 If the client demonstrates sensitivities, conducting further assessments to diagnose a sensory processing disorder and develop a unique sensory profile may be beneficial.
 This may involve completing a sensory profile questionnaire or a sensory processing disorder checklist.